 To create a voluntary, non-binding framework for international cooperation to reduce methane emissions and to advance the recovery and use of methane as a valuable clean energy source to increase energy security, enhance economic growth, improve air quality, and improve industrial safety.
-The Initiative will focus on the development of strategies and markets for the abatement, recovery, and use of methane through technology development, demonstration, deployment and diffusion, implementation of effective policy frameworks, identification of ways and means to support investment, and removal of barriers to collaborative project development. and implementation.
+The Initiative will focus on the abatement, recovery, and use of methane through technology demonstration, diffusion, and implementation of effective policy frameworks, identification of ways and means to support investment, and removal of barriers to collaborative project development.
 The Initiative will serve to complement and support Partners' efforts implemented under the United Nations' Framework Convention on Climate Change.